 Sheri Henderson moved to Colorado Springs in 2015 with a special tie to Colorado Springs: her dad graduated from the Air Force Academy.
 As an Air Force "brat" and a Navy spouse, she called many places home and cherishes every friendship made in those travels.
 She graduated from Texas Christian University, began an on-again-off-again career in Maryland, and earned a Master's degree from George Mason University.
 From there she worked and volunteered in a variety of roles in and out of schools in Florida, Washington, Virginia, Tennessee, and California.
 Mrs. Henderson is ecstatic to be in the classroom teaching Spanish!
 Her husband is still on active duty and is attached to NORAD/NORTHCOM.
 They have a daughter and son who returned to the Pacific Northwest for college and are building lives there.
 She and her husband are happy to have "dropped anchor" and whenever possible they are outside enjoying the beauty of Colorado.

 Jillian Lykens teaches German levels 1 through AP.
-Although she has been only been at Pine Creek since 2016, she has over ten years of experience teaching German to learners ranging from toddlers to adults!
+Although she has been only been at Pine Creek since 2016 and was Pine Creek's 2018-2019 Educator of the Year, she has over ten years of experience teaching German to learners ranging from toddlers to adults!
 Jillian is a graduate of the University of Kentucky, completing both her Bachelor's degree in Secondary English and German Education and her Master's Degree in Teaching World Languages there.
 She also spent a year studying at the Universität Heidelberg in Germany, focusing on German as a Foreign Language and Literature.
 Jillian is very excited to call Colorado her new home and spends her free time with her husband and dogs out in the wilderness when she's not planning her next trip to Germany or beyond.